London Rosiere, Head Kid

 In May of 2017, London Rosiere was named a "Hero of The Hamptons" by the Independent Newspaper.
 In June of 2017 London joined the Montauk Fire Department's EMS Squad; and in August London paddle-boarded over 20 miles from Montauk to Block Island to represent Camp SoulGrow in the Paddlers for Humanity Block Challenge Fundraiser.
 In November of 2017 London ran her 17th full marathon, The Philadelphia Marathon, to raise money and awareness for Camp soulGrow.

 In March of 2018 London opened Camp SoulGrow's 4th location in her hometown of New Orleans, Louisiana and became a Nationally Certified Emergency Medical Technician, New York State Emergency Medical Technician, and Louisiana State Emergency Medical Technician.
 London volunteers as a year-round EMT as part of Company 4 on The Montauk Fire Department and completed her 18th full marathon in Las Vegas in November 2018 to raise money and awareness for Camp SoulGrow.
+In October 2019 London will run her 19th full marathon, the United States Marine Corps Marathon, in honor of her late brother, Matthew Rosiere.

 Earl Matthew Rosiere II